awsdocs/aws-freertos-docs/doc_source/ble-demo.md

 ### Network Manager<a name="ble-demo-network-manager"></a>

 Network Manager manages your microcontroller's network connection\.
 It is located in your Amazon FreeRTOS directory at `\demos\common\network_manager\aws_iot_network_manager.c`\.
-If the network manager is enabled for both Wi\-Fi and BLE, the demos start with BLE by default\.
+If the Network Manager is enabled for both Wi\-Fi and BLE, the demos start with BLE by default\.
 If the BLE connection is disrupted, and your board is Wi\-Fi\-enabled, the Network Manager switches to an available Wi\-Fi connection to prevent you from disconnecting from the network\.

 To enable a network connection type with the Network Manager, add the network connection type to the `configENABLED_NETWORKS` parameter in `demos/vendor/board/common/config_files/aws_iot_network_config.h`\.
 For example, if you have both BLE and Wi\-Fi enabled, the line that starts with `#define configENABLED_NETWORKS` in `aws_iot_network_config.h` reads as follows: